HassanAlsabeh/stayInn_mobile/README.md

 ```

 ```
-2- You need to create your app icons(make sure to make to versions for staging and profuction)
+2- You need to create your app icons(make sure to make the versions of staging and profuction)
 ```

 ```